 Performance results are collated by Corporate Services into the Performance Report and reported quarterly to CMT and Cabinet.
-The report is then available for full scrutiny by the Scrutiny (Policy and Performance) Committee.
-It provides an up to date picture of the Council's current performance with commentary from the relevant Director.
+The report is then available for full scrutiny by the Scrutiny (Policy and Performance)Overview and Scrutiny Committee.
+It provides an up to dateup-to-date picture of the Council's current performance with commentary from the relevant Strategic Director.